-A collection of poems and drawings by parents and children affected by the imprisonment of their relatives and significant others in the UK and abroad.
+A collection of poems and drawings by parents and children affected by imprisonment in the UK and abroad.
 The poems and images are all original and from open competitions begun in 2018.
 They address the thoughts, feelings and beliefs of the authors as they express themselves concerning their emotions and experiences.
 Over a million children and family members are affected by imprisonment in the UK alone and the poems seek to emphasise the sense of loss, deprivation and isolation involved.
-They also show resiliencehow an absent parent, partner, relative or other significant individual can impact the writers life.
-Published and made possible with the kind support of Lady Edwina Grosvenor.
+They also show resilienceand how enforced separation impacts each and every day of the writers life.

 To build rocket-ships